Gluten-Free Bread and Challah Rolls Recipe

 Gluten-free Bread and Challah: Since there seems to be an inexhaustible demand for it, here’s my two cents.

-Not just gluten-free bread, but delicious and nutritious as well.
-So many commercial gluten-free bread offerings are loaded with junk, who needs them?
 This gluten-free bread recipe is quite elastic, and might well be the solution to your gluten-free bread cravings.
 This is quite a place to include some super foods ingredients your children might resist if they were offered in recognizable forms.
 Here’s all I ask if you want to pull this off perfectly: Don’t shape the dough into loaves.
 Rather, shape into rolls.
 There will be much less room to end up with a dried-out bread.

 The addition of flax meal is optional, but makes this bread much more nutritious and more deeply flavored and satisfying.
 Likewise, replace some or even all of the warm water with warm milk or dairy-free milk (or part coconut milk)

 This is a nice large batch, enjoy it now and freeze the rest, sealed very tightly, for later.

 This gluten-free bread recipe needs only a little tweaking to adapt to gluten-free challah.
 Scroll down for instructions!

 Attention fellow frequent Gluten-Free bakers friends: Gluten-free flours can err on the expensive side in health food stores.
 Explore online, and do as I do: Order 5-pound containers of any gluten-free flour at a much more reasonable price.
 You will do much better making your own Gluten-free bread flour mixture: Explore, mix and match with different gluten-free bread flours, taking good note as you go along, then when you arrive at the perfect keeper, make a large batch of your very own favorite delicious nutritious Gluten-Free Bread flour for future gluten-free bread batches.

 4½ cups warm water (or part milk or dairy-free milk)